jumbosushi/jumbosushi.github.io/_posts/2020-11-08-intro-to-tz-databse.md

 As captured in [the comment](https://github.com/eggert/tz/blob/beba17f43925823308c6f7f0d5ca9b52d00d351f/northamerica#L525), California voted to start the Daylight Savings day from the last Sunday in April from 1950.
 However, the federal government [passed the bill](https://en.wikipedia.org/wiki/Daylight_saving_time_in_the_United_States#2005%E2%80%932009:_Second_extension) to extend the Daylight Savings Time to start from the second Sunday of March in 2007.
 Therefore you see that April 1st was not in Daylight Savings Time back in 1950 above.

 Policy changes like this happened throughout the world, and tz database documents these events in the source file. tz database uses three main components: rules, zones, and links.
 Here is an example configuration from [`zic` man page](https://man7.org/linux/man-pages/man8/zic.8.html) (no need to understand what each line means!
-This is meant to give an idea of what it may look like)
+This is meant to give an idea of what it may look like):

 ```
 # Rule  NAME  FROM  TO    TYPE  IN   ON       AT    SAVE  LETTER/S